|Nutritional Guidelines (per serving)|

 - 1 egg

-Line cookie sheets with parchment paper or leave them ungreased.
+Line two cookie sheets with parchment paper or, if you prefer, get them ready without greasing them.

-In a large heavy skillet over medium heat, toast sesame seeds until golden brown, shaking skillet and stirring frequently to keep them moving.
+In a large heavy skillet over medium heat, toast sesame seeds until golden brown, shaking the skillet and stirring frequently to avoid burning or browning them too fast.
 Remove from heat and set aside.

-Measure the flour, sugar, butter, water, baking powder, vanilla, salt, and egg into a large mixing bowl.
-With an electric mixer on low speed, beat until well blended, occasionally scraping bowl.
+Mix the flour, sugar, butter, water, baking powder, vanilla, salt, and egg in a large mixing bowl.
+With the help of an electric mixer on low speed, beat the ingredients until well blended, occasionally scraping the sides of the bowl with a silicone spatula.

 Bake in the preheated oven for about 15 to 20 minutes, or until lightly browned.